Sakshi81201/Sakshi81201/README.md

 <!-- ![visitors](https://visitor-badge.glitch.me/badge?page_id=Sakshi81201.Sakshi81201) -->

 🏡 &nbsp; I am from Wardha, Maharashtra.
-🎓 &nbsp; Recent 2023 graduate in B.Tech Computer Science and Engineering from Shri Guru Gobind Singhji Institute of Engineering and Technology, Nanded
+🎓 &nbsp; Recent 2023 graduate in B.Tech Computer Science and Engineering from Shri Guru Gobind Singhji Institute of Engineering and Technology, Nanded.
 ❤️ &nbsp; Enthusiastic about learning new technologies and translating that passion into real-world applications.
 💬 &nbsp; Actively seeking job opportunities to apply and expand my knowledge.
 📫 &nbsp; Connect with me on any of the platforms mentioned above!
 Let's explore possibilities together!